Danielle Stislicki Update: New Photos Released Of Missing Farmington Hills Woman

-Farmington Hills, Michigan woman Danielle Stislicki has been missing for more than a month, prompting family and friends to continue to promote her story and get additional images of her in front of those in the public.
-A Facebook page dedicated to the missing young woman has posted several new photos of Danielle looking different in each to ensure if she is spotted somewhere, she will be recognized.
+Farmington Hills, Michigan, woman Danielle Stislicki has been missing for more than a month, prompting family and friends to continue to promote her story and get additional images of her in front of those in the public.
+A Facebook page dedicated to the missing young woman has posted several new photos of Danielle looking different in each to ensure that if she is spotted somewhere, she will be recognized.

-Just last week a vigil was held in the Redford for Danielle, which attracted more than 300 people to the local VFW hall for the emotional event.
-In addition, at press over 28,000 people had watched the vigil on Facebook, a number that will no doubt continue to grow.
+Just last week, a vigil was held in the Redford for Danielle, which attracted more than 300 people to the local VFW hall for the emotional event.
+In addition, at press, over 28,000 people had watched the vigil on Facebook, a number that will no doubt continue to grow.

 To date, not much information regarding the investigation into Danielle’s disappearance has been released by police.
 It has been reported that DNA tests were run on a mattress obtained from the home of a security guard who once worked in the same building as the missing woman.
 This information was obtained by Fox News from an investigator speaking on the condition of anonymity.
 Fox News further learned that not only is the mattress taken from the security guard’s home being examined forensically, but three vehicles, including Danielle’s Jeep, are also being tested.

-Fox News also reported that police believe Danielle was kidnapped after leaving her job at MetLife where she worked with her mother.
-The official that spoke to the news media outlet stated that although Danielle’s vehicle was found parked in front of her apartment following her disappearance, it is believed she did not drive it there.
+Fox News also reported that police believe Danielle was kidnapped after leaving her job at MetLife, where she worked with her mother.
+The official who spoke to the news media outlet stated that although Danielle’s vehicle was found parked in front of her apartment following her disappearance, it is believed she did not drive it there.

 Danielle, 28, went missing sometime in the late afternoon of December 2, after leaving her job at MetLife at around 5 p.m.
 She had plans later in the evening to meet a lifelong female friend for dinner after first stopping at her apartment on the way home from work.